nfrancia87/snmp2json/README.md

 # snmp2json
 Extract snmp raw data from any net element and get a json formatted output, through a flask exposed API.
-As part of my entertainment during COVID-19 lockdown, I set out myself to code a POC application that would get SNMP raw data from network devices and output a json format data stucture.
+As part of my entertainment during COVID-19 lockdown, I set out myself to code a POC application that would get SNMP raw data from network devices and output a json format data structure.

 # Network_Neo4J_DB
 It has built in support for specific OIDs supports, an API to get this information and docker containered version for you to deploy.